section-engineering-education/engineering-education/content/articles/socket-programming-in-java/index.md

 published: true
 url: /socket-programming-in-java/
 title: Understanding Socket Programming in Java
-description: This tutorial will introduce you to the basics of socket programming in Java.
-You will understand how clients and servers communicate over the internet.
+description: This tutorial will introduce the reader to the basics of socket programming in Java.
+They will understand how clients and servers communicate over the internet.
 author: apondi-ashley
-date: 2021-08-05T00:00:00-06:00
+date: 2021-07-30T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images: